 Social Benefit Bonds in NSW

-In 2013, the NSW Government implemented 2 Social Benefit Bonds, the first in partnership with Uniting and the second with The Benevolent Society.
-These bonds are the first of their kind in Australia.
+In 2013, the NSW Government implemented two Social Benefit Bonds, the first in partnership with Uniting and the second with The Benevolent Society.
+These bonds were the first of their kind in Australia.

 Following the successful implementation of the first two bonds, the NSW Government, through the Department of Communities and Justice, has also partnered in two further social impact investments with the announcement of the Foyer Social Benefit Bond in September 2017, working with Uniting and St George Community Housing; and the Home and Healthy Social Impact Investment with Mission Australia.